 git checkout modified-file.ext

 But wait!
 What if you want to discard more than one file?

 You can add as many files as you want and not just files.
 It works with complete directories too.

 git checkout ./modified-directory

 That's everything in

-But wait! what if you have too many files to discard and it's taing forever doing it one by one or you simply want to discard everything?
+But wait!
+What if you have too many files to discard, and it's taking forever?
+Do it one by one, or do you want to dump everything?

 git checkout .

 Note: this method helps you discard any modified files from your working directory, if you have created any new ones, they needed to be removed the good old fashioned way or